List of The Incredibles characters: Bomb Voyage

-Bomb Voyage (Dominique Louis) is a mime-themed French supervillain who uses explosives and is an enemy of Mr. Incredible.
-The character's name is a pun on the French phrase "Bon Voyage".
+Bomb Voyage (voiced by Dominique Louis) is a mime-themed French supervillain who uses explosives and is an enemy of Mr. Incredible.
+The character's name is a pun on the French phrase "bon voyage", meaning "have a nice trip".
 He is first seen in The Incredibles stealing money from a bank vault.
 Mr. Incredible, happening to be on the scene by chance, attempts to arrest him, but aspiring hero's-sidekick Buddy Pine interrupts the confrontation.
 Despite being mocked by Voyage and told to stay out of it by Mr. Incredible, Buddy flies off to get the police; Voyage plants a bomb on Buddy's cape, forcing Mr. Incredible to rush off to save Buddy, thus allowing Voyage to escape.

 Brad Bird originally pitched a character named Bomb Pérignon in reference to the similarly named champagne Dom Pérignon, but the Moët et Chandon company rejected the idea.

 Voyage makes a cameo in the 2007 Pixar film Ratatouille as a street mime.

 The Underminer

-The Underminer (John Ratzenberger) is a mole-like supervillain who appears at the end of The Incredibles riding on a gigantic drill-tipped tank, where he announces his "war on peace and happiness", leading into the last shot of the Parr family putting their masks on for battle.
+The Underminer (voiced by John Ratzenberger) is a mole-like supervillain who appears at the end of The Incredibles riding on a gigantic drill-tipped tank, where he announces his "war on peace and happiness".

-This confrontation is continued at the beginning of Incredibles 2; after declaring war, the Underminer drills back underneath the ground and blows up the ground-areas holding up the Metroville Bank.
-The Underminer then uses a vacuum hose to rob all of the savings in the Bank's Vault, while Mr. Incredible tries to stop him.
-The Underminer is able to store all of the money in an escape pod, and escapes from his tank before it runs out of control.
+This confrontation is continued at the beginning of Incredibles 2.
+After his declaration, the Underminer drills back underneath the ground and blows up the ground-areas holding up the Metroville Bank.
+He uses a vacuum hose to rob all of the savings in the Bank's vault, while Mr. Incredible tries to stop him.
+The Underminer is able to store all of the money in an escape pod, and he escapes from his tank before it runs out of control.
 The main tank is then disabled by the Parrs and Frozone.
-This battle, which caused collateral damage to the city, leads to the Superhero Relocation Program being shut down, and the warning by the government of legal action against Supers if they cause any more damage.
+This battle, which caused collateral damage to the city, leads to the Superhero Relocation Program being discontinued and the warning by the government of legal action against Supers if they cause any more damage.